seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Whilst some with cunning gild their copper crowns,
 With truth and plainness I do wear mine bare.
 Fear not my truth: the moral of my wit
-Is ‘plain and true;’ there’s all the reach of it.
+Is 'plain and true;' there's all the reach of it.

 *Enter AENEAS, PARIS, ANTENOR, DEIPHOBUS, and DIOMEDES*

 Welcome, Sir Diomed! here is the lady
 Which for Antenor we deliver you:
-At the port, lord, I’ll give her to thy hand,
+At the port, lord, I'll give her to thy hand,
 And by the way possess thee what she is.
 Entreat her fair; and, by my soul, fair Greek,
-If e’er thou stand at mercy of my sword,
+If e'er thou stand at mercy of my sword,
 Name Cressida and thy life shall be as safe
 As Priam is in Ilion.